humanbydefinition/p5.asciify/docs/interfaces/P5AsciifyExtensions.md

      text("FPS:" + Math.min(Math.ceil(p.frameRate()), 60), -p.width / 2, p.height / 2);

      // You can also access the framebuffer containing the asciified content
-     // to do additional processing through `asciifier.texture`.
+     // to do additional processing through `asciifier.texture`,
+     // like applying the asciified texture onto a 3D object.
  }
 ```